tommitt/weeklend-chat/README.md

 * To run tests use the command: `pytest`

 ## 🪂 How is it deployed?
-* The app is deployed as an AWS Lambda function - automatic deployment is enabled through GitHub Actions on every push to `master` branch, with a workflow that runs `black` linting and `pytest` tests before deploying the new version.
+* The app is deployed as an AWS Lambda function.
+  * Automatic deployment is enabled through GitHub Actions on every push to `master` branch, with a workflow that runs `black` linting and `pytest` tests before deploying the new version.
 * An AWS API Gateway ensures the webhook connection between the Lambda function and WhatsApp Cloud API.
 * The SQL database is hosted on AWS RDS.
 * The vectorstore is hosted on Pinecone.